 Wear your stretchy pants

 The Greek beaches are pretty famous for those looking to let loose.
 Although Greeks are Orthodox and tradition requires women to dress sensibly, topless sunbathing remains socially acceptable throughout most of Greece.
-You’ll see all ages doing away with those annoying bikini top tan-lines, and on a number of beaches, you’ll find full naturists beaches catering to those really feel like letting it all hangout.
-You should always be aware of your surroundings, typically this is done at the outer edges of beaches or the less crowded ones.
-So, pack your thong and get ready for a full-fledged sun kissed body.
+You’ll see all ages doing away with those annoying bikini top tan-lines, and on a number of beaches, you’ll find full naturists beaches catering to those that really feel like letting it all hang out.

 Give me a word and I’ll trace its meaning to Greek

-For those of you who haven’t seen My Big Fat Greek Wedding you should know the father of the movie famously states that he can trace the root of any word in English to its Greek origin.
+For those of you who haven’t seen the cult hit, My Big Fat Greek Wedding, you should know the father of the movie famously states that he can trace the root of any word in English to its Greek origin.
 Now, this is of course not true, but it illustrates just how proud the Greeks are of their history.
 And it is a great one at that!
 They gave us democracy and modern philosophy, after all.

 There are going to be some old buildings

 Greece is filled with ancient ruins, medieval ruins, and buildings that easily date back to the turn of the century.
 Pretty much no matter where you step you will find some piece of history.
 Take it in doses, because it can overwhelm you.
 Many of these archaeological sites are very well protected and restored in Greece; tourism is a big factor in this and you should expect to pay some €€€ to see the most famous sites.
 For example, the Acropolis costs a whopping €30 for the full experience.

 Frappe or Fredo Cappuccino